Mark Henry: Retirement and WWE Hall of Famer (2017–2021)

 Following WrestleMania 33, Henry retired and transitioned into a backstage producers role.
 He later made his return in a backstage cameo at the Raw 25 Years event in January 2018.
 On March 19, 2018, it was announced that Henry would be inducted into the WWE Hall of Fame by Big Show, who was one of his closest friends in WWE.
 On April 27, at the Greatest Royal Rumble, Henry participated in the event's Royal Rumble match, scoring 3 eliminations, but was himself eliminated by Daniel Bryan and Dolph Ziggler.
 In early 2019, Henry took on a backstage mentoring role helping talent work on their off-air attitude, including cleanliness and respect in the locker room.

 Henry appeared on the January 4, 2021 episode of Raw, on its Raw Legends Night special, where in he appeared riding on a scooter due to an injured leg.
 He was verbally confronted by Randy Orton in what was his final appearance in WWE.

-All Elite Wrestling (2021–present)
+All Elite Wrestling (2021–2024)

-Henry made his debut for All Elite Wrestling (AEW) on May 30, 2021, at Double or Nothing where it was announced that he will be a part of the commentary team for its new show AEW Rampage, as well as a coach.
+Henry made his debut for All Elite Wrestling (AEW) on May 30, 2021, at Double or Nothing where it was announced that he would be a part of the commentary team for its new show AEW Rampage, as well as a coach.
+On May 27, 2024, Henry announced that he would not be renewing his contract with AEW and would be leaving the company upon its expiration the following day on May 28, 2024.

+Return to WWE (2025–present)

+On March 22, 2025, it was reported Henry had re-signed with WWE under a Legends deal.

 Personal life

-Henry has an older brother named Pat.
-He lives in Austin, Texas with his wife Jana, son Jacob, and daughter Joanna.
-He also has a two-foot ferret named Pipe.
+Henry lives in Austin, Texas with his wife Jana; they have a son and a daughter.
 He drives a Hummer that he won in the 2002 Arnold Strongman Classic.
 On September 10, 2012, Henry served as one of the pallbearers for actor Michael Clarke Duncan's funeral.

 In March 2019, Henry pledged to donate his brain to CTE research once he dies.